fcurella/django-social-share/README.rst

 If ``django.core.context_processors.request`` is not present, it will simply concatenate the current site's domain (from ``django.contrib.sites``) and the object's relative URL together.

+NOTE: For Django 1.10
+``django.contrib.sites`` is required in INSTALLED_APPS.

+``django.core.context_processors.request`` has been dropped in favor of ``django.template.context_processors.request``.

+SITE_ID = 1 is required in settings.py to avoid 500 Internal error on live production with Apache.

 Usage
 -----
 ::